 Specific muscle proteins are released into the blood when the muscle damage is profound.
 One of the released proteins called myoglobin, if present in high concentrations, especially in certain conditions like dehydration, heat stress, etc. can also result in an athlete having renal failure.

 However, studies suggest that renal failures occur in athletes who have taken analgesics and have had a viral or bacterial infection.
 One condition or a combination of conditions can result in renal failure, but rhabdomyolysis in itself may not precipitate into kidney damage.3

 Apart from overtraining, there are other causes of rhabdomyolysis.
 Let’s examine some of these causes and risk factors.

 Concerning athletes, the most salient cause of rhabdomyolysis happens to be overexertion caused due to overtraining.
 The other significant reasons are as follows:

 - Drug abuse

-- Vascular or cardiac surgery
+- Vascular or